 The climate plays an especially large role in Kenyan coffee with it's complex soil and little shade.
 It's coffee has a distinct flavor profile owing to its generally higher levels of acidity.
 This gives it a tart finish, with more acidic fruit notes such as blackcurrant and grapefruit.
 Known in the industry for it's high quality, it has a very clean finish and it's acidity means the flavors still express themselves well when used in iced coffee.

-Njoga Coffee was an instant favorite of ours.
-It's deep and complex and a very good representation of high-grade Kenyan coffee.
-If you're looking for Kenyan coffee in K Cup or coffee pod format, check out the Roastmasters Reserve.
+If you're looking for top-rated Kenyan coffee in K Cup or coffee pod format, check out the Roastmasters Reserve.
 This brand sources its coffee from the high elevation mountains of Mt.
 Elgon, an area renown for its prized coffee beans.

 Central American Coffees